Abrilada (Adalimumab)

 Alcohol & Driving

-Be careful before driving or using machines until you know how Abrilada affects you.
+Be cautious when driving or operating machinery until you know how Abrilada affects you.

 Driving and Operating Machinery

-Abrilada may have a minor influence on your ability to drive and use machines.
-Be cautious until you understand how the medication affects you.
+Abrilada may have a minor effect on your ability to drive or operate machinery.

 Storage

-Keep Abrilada in the refrigerator at 2°C to 8°C. Do not freeze.
-Keep the medicine in its original pack until ready to use to protect it from light.
+Store Abrilada in a refrigerator at 2°C to 8°C. Do not freeze and keep it in the original packaging to protect it from light.

 Overdose Information